Mine42-io/ansible_role.proxmox_templates/README.md

 | `image_storage` | `string`           | No       | `local`                                      | Image storage type (`local`, `local-lvm`, ...)           |
 | `cinit`         | `bool`             | No       | `true`                                       | True if this is a Cloud-Init template                    |
 | `cinit_storage` | `string`           | No       | `local`                                      | Cloud-Init disk storage type (`local`, `local-lvm`, ...) |

+#### About the `networks` variables

+* By default, each template has an interface on bridge `vmbr1` and has PVE firewall enabled
+  * This is the default on the infrastructure for which this role was wrote.
+  * You may override this using a custom `proxmox_templates_defaults`
+* Do **not** specify the network ID in the `networks` variable The ID is deduced from each element position in the list

+---

 ## Filter plugins